mozeago/jetpack-compose-training-summary-notes/README.md

 Any animation created with `animate*AsState` is interruptible.
 This means that if the target value changes in the middle of the animation, `animate*AsState` restarts the animation and points to the new value.
 ### Layouts in Jetpack Compose
 By convention, a composable `modifier` is specified as the first optional parameter of a function.
 This enables you to specify a modifier on a composable without having to name all parameters. e.g `modifier: Modifier = Modifier` If you're creating your own composable, consider having a modifier as a parameter, default it to `Modifier` (i.e. empty modifier that doesn't do anything) and apply it to the root composable of your function.
+Be mindful when chaining modifiers as the order matters.
+As they're concatenated into a single argument, the order affects the final result.
+e.g if padding was applied before the clickable modifier in a Row layout you will have not all of the area clickable because you told *"apply padding and then make the remaining place clickable"*-padding is excluded form the click.
+If we apply the padding modifier after the clickable one then the padding is included in the clickable area: